What is Water Pollution

-Due to the high demand of raw materials that are required for most of the industrial activities, operations like mining need to be done regularly.
-Unfortunately, these activities result in high amounts of copper, lead, and mercury that enter in the ecosystem and cause water pollution
+Due to the high demand for raw materials that are required for most of the industrial activities, operations like mining need to be done regularly.
+Unfortunately, these activities result in high amounts of copper, lead, and mercury that enter the ecosystem and cause water pollution

 This is a process that usually occurs because of energy production facilities like power plants.
 These facilities use the water resources to cool the power plants and then return the water to the ecosystem with changed properties.